 Meanwhile, VoIP phone services usually include hardware – a physical phone – to access the full feature set.
 Cloud systems may be able to make calls over cell phones, tablets, computers, or any other device without needing a desk phone at all.
 Most VoIP providers today offer calling through internet connected devices.

 Finally, businesses usually use PBX phone systems – but these, too, are now integrated into VoIP and cloud systems.
 PBX stands for Private Branch Exchange which means that it is a private phone network.
 If you’re in an office and can pick up a phone and just dial a 3-digit extension without having to dial a full number, that’s because you’re on a PBX.
 PBX systems enable internal calling and are combined with VoIP for external calling.

-These features are likely all bundled into one cohesive phone system from your telecommunications provider.
-By bringing them all together into one business phone system, you get access to all the features you need while still getting to use simple hardware.
+These features are likely all bundled into one system from your telecom provider.
+This provides access to all the features you need while still getting to use simple hardware.